Gmail

 internal_dateOptional[datetime]Internal Gmail timestamp

-Schema for Gmail draft entities.
+Schema for Gmail attachment entities.

-Reference: https://developers.google.com/gmail/api/reference/rest/v1/users.drafts
+Reference: https://developers.google.com/gmail/api/reference/rest/v1/users.messages.attachments

 FieldTypeDescription

-message_idOptional[str]ID of the draft message
+thread_idstrID of the thread containing the message

 Integrate Airweave with Google APIs on localhost